JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-09-17-Ricci_Flows_Curvature.md

 The above is an unfair treatment of Riemannian geometry.
 I'll have a separate blog on that subject soon.

+How to understand: Riemannian metric tensor informs the manifold where to expand, shrink, and curve.
+How does Riemannian metric tensor relate with curvature?

 ### Ricci Curvature
+Based on the Riemann tensor, what is the curvature?

 To get Ricci curvature, we take a __trace__ of the Riemann tensor:

 $$